About The Area

 Punta Gorda/Englewood Beach encompasses Charlotte County, Florida, which celebrated its Centennial in 2021.
 Charlotte County is comprised of the towns of Punta Gorda, Englewood, and Port Charlotte, the Gulf Islands of Knight, Don Pedro, Little Gasparilla, and the northern tip of Gasparilla Island (home of Boca Grande), the areas of Cape Haze and Placida, and the town of Babcock Ranch.

-Two of the three bridges that connect Port Charlotte and Punta Gorda run side-by-side, one northbound, the other south, over the Peace River.
-The bridge walk is one of Southwest Florida's most scenic walks, while the sunset behind the bridges is one of the most picturesque sites in the area.
-In fact, the entire area orients toward the sunset, and offers many waterfront restaurants that feature gorgeous views at all times of the day.
+TwSunset over Charlotte Harbor with the Punta Gorda Bridge in the backgroundo of the three bridges that connect Port Charlotte and Punta Gorda run side-by-side, one northbound, the other south, over the Peace River.
+These bridges offer one of Southwest Florida's most scenic walks, while the sunset behind the bridges is one of the most picturesque sites in the area.
+In fact, the entire area orients toward our gorgeous sunsets, and offers many waterfront restaurants that feature gorgeous views at all times of the day.

 Charlotte Harbor